Riemann surface

 In mathematics, particularly in complex analysis, a Riemann surface is a connected one-dimensional complex manifold.
 These surfaces were first studied by and are named after Bernhard Riemann.
 Riemann surfaces can be thought of as deformed versions of the complex plane: locally near every point they look like patches of the complex plane, but the global topology can be quite different.
 For example, they can look like a sphere or a torus or several sheets glued together.

-The main interest in Riemann surfaces is that holomorphic functions may be defined between them.
-Riemann surfaces are nowadays considered the natural setting for studying the global behavior of these functions, especially multi-valued functions such as the square root and other algebraic functions, or the logarithm.
+Examples of Riemann surfaces include graphs of multivalued functions such as √z or log(z), e.g. the subset of pairs (z, w) ∈ C^{2} with w = log(z).

-Every Riemann surface is a two-dimensional real analytic manifold (i.e., a surface), but it contains more structure (specifically a complex structure) which is needed for the unambiguous definition of holomorphic functions.
-A two-dimensional real manifold can be turned into a Riemann surface (usually in several inequivalent ways) if and only if it is orientable and metrizable.
-So the sphere and torus admit complex structures, but the Möbius strip, Klein bottle and real projective plane do not.
+Every Riemann surface is a surface: a two-dimensional real manifold, but it contains more structure (specifically a complex structure).
+Conversely, a two-dimensional real manifold can be turned into a Riemann surface (usually in several inequivalent ways) if and only if it is orientable and metrizable.
+Given this, the sphere and torus admit complex structures but the Möbius strip, Klein bottle and real projective plane do not.
+Every compact Riemann surface is a complex algebraic curve by Chow's theorem and the Riemann–Roch theorem.

-Geometrical facts about Riemann surfaces are as "nice" as possible, and they often provide the intuition and motivation for generalizations to other curves, manifolds or varieties.
-The Riemann–Roch theorem is a prime example of this influence.